 Gretna Wilkinson began her career as a missionary teacher in the jungles of her native Guyana.
 She has authored five chapbooks and one full-length book, Opening the Drawer (Cool Women Press).
 A Geraldine R. Dodge Poet, Gretna has performed on radio and television and is published in Saranac Review, The Literary Review, and the anthology Poets of New Jersey: From Colonial to Contemporary.
 She’s been featured in The New York Times, The Star Ledger, and Courier News.
 After 17 years as a college professor, she ran the Creative Writing Program at the Visual and Performing Arts Academy of Red Bank Regional High School.

 Nancie Lederer, violinist, is a graduate of Manhattan School of Music where she was a scholarship student of Glenn Dicterow, former Concertmaster of the NY Philharmonic.
 As an orchestral and chamber musician, she has given concerts throughout Europe, China, the Caribbean, and the United States, and has performed at Lincoln Center, Carnegie Hall, the Kennedy Center, Radio City Music Hall, Madison Square Garden, and New Jersey Performing Arts Center.
 She maintains a private teaching studio in West Caldwell, NJ.

-Watershed was founded in 2019 and hosts four readings a year, featuring both established and emerging writers with a connection to New Jersey.
-For updated information, contact Peter Travers at email@example.com
+Watershed was founded in 2019 and hosts four readings a year.
+For more information, please contact Peter Travers at email@example.com.